mblarsen/laravel-repository/README.md

 -   `filters[title]=laravel` search for title in the posts name

 Since relations are disallowed by default nothing requests to include are ignored.
-But once we set that up yoo will be able to request relations as well:
+But once we set that up your will be able to request relations as well:

 -   `with[]=ads&with[]comments`, will include the relations `ads` and `comments`.